Separated Children Seeking International Protection

-Separated children seeking asylum are defined as “children under eighteen years of age who are outside their country of origin, who have applied for asylum and are separated from their parents or their legal/customary care giver”.
+Separated children seeking international protection are defined as children under eighteen years of age who are outside their country of origin, who may be in need of international protection and are separated from their parents or their legal/customary care giver.

-All children will see a Social Worker on the day of referral and an initial assessment will take place.
-A statutory care plan will be developed and if appropriate, an application for asylum will be made on behalf of the child.
-All newly arriving separated children under 12 years will be placed on arrival in a foster care placement.
-Those over 12 years will be placed in one of the three residential intake units in Dublin that are registered children’s homes: on arrival children are accommodated in these units over a number of weeks while a social work risk and needs assessment is carried out.
-The assessment is multidisciplinary in nature and in addition to the child protection social work component it also involves a medical examination and an educational assessment.
+All separated children will see a Social Worker on the day of referral and an initial assessment will take place.
+A care plan will be developed and if appropriate, an application for international protection will be made on behalf of the child.
+All separated children under 12 years will immediately be placed with a foster care family.
+Those over 12 years may be placed in one of the five short-to-medium term residential intake units that are registered children’s homes.
+Separated children are accommodated in these units to facilitate a social work risk and needs assessment (including health, education, and interests) which allows for better matching with onward placements with foster families.

-This assessment process allows the child to have:-
+The social work assessment process allows the child to have:

 - Possibility of return to country of origin;